Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 1. What species are present in the sample and what are their relative abundances?
 2. What is the functional capacity of the organisms or the community?

-## Metagenomics sequencing approaches
+## Community sequencing approaches
-There are two technologies used in metagenome sequencing which have different use cases, advantages and disadvantages: **Whole genome metagenomics** and **Amplicon/(16S) sequencing**.
+There are two technologies used in mixed community sequencing which have different use cases, advantages and disadvantages: **Whole genome metagenomics** and **Amplicon/(16S) sequencing**.

 ### Whole metagenome sequencing (WMS)